Artificial Intelligence Clones: Conclusion

 \section{Conclusion}

 Many papers have compared human and AI evaluation on problems that are hard for both humans and machines (e.g., medical diagnosis).
 But there are important evaluations that are intrinsically easier for people---for example, no machine or expert knows better than ourselves whose company we enjoy.
-In such settings, human evaluation is more accurate than the AI evaluation, but also more costly.
+In such settings, human evaluation is more accurate than AI evaluation, but also more costly.
 Can automated search over a sufficiently large number of candidates compensate for the AI's errors during evaluation?
-This paper suggests that the answer depends on the complexity of the target: When search is conducted over a set of highly complex options (such as people), the answer is no.
+This paper suggests that scale is valuable primarily when the evaluation problem is effectively low-dimensional.
+If match quality can be summarized by a small number of attributes, then large-scale AI-mediated search can indeed substantially improve outcomes.
+In contrast, when many hard-to-measure attributes matter, expanding algorithmic scale alone cannot substitute for direct human judgment.

+Several important features of AI-mediated search are abstracted away from in the present model.
+First, Subject’s objective may be richer than Euclidean distance from a target outcome, and the platform may additionally face the problem of learning or inferring this objective from limited data.
+Second, both searchers and candidates may strategically manipulate or curate their AI representations.
+Incorporating these considerations would plausibly further limit the effectiveness of AI-mediated search, while also introducing new strategic and informational forces.
+They are left as interesting directions for future work.